What is a Night Guard?

-Do you ever catch yourself clenching or grinding your teeth?
-If you do any or both of these, then it's likely that you have caused some irreversible wear to your teeth.
-If left untreated, grinding and clenching may cause some dental problems in the future.
+Do you ever wake up with a sore jaw? if you do, chances are that you are probably clenching or grinding your teeth while you sleep.
+Clenching and grinding your teeth can cause some irreversible wear to your teeth.
+If left untreated, both of these may cause some dental problems in the near or far future.
 So what can you do to prevent damaging your teeth?

 The simple answer is to just stop clenching or grinding right? but it's obviously not as easy as that.
 Most people who clench or grind their teeth are doing it while they are asleep, unknown to several of them.
 If you wake up in the morning with a sore jaw or headache, or if the person who you sleep with tells you that you're playing and making sounds with your teeth, then it's likely that you're clenching or grinding while you're asleep.